First Aid for People with HIV/AIDS

 - Wear PPE whenever possible.

-- Be attentive to avoid contact with blood, body fluids, or soiled items.
+- Be attentive to avoiding contact with blood, body fluids, or soiled items.

 - Be careful of broken glass or sharp objects near the injured person.